cpescato/wikipedia/index.md

 We just could NOT resist making a few comments about these plots, so here they are :
 ***About the votes (first plot):***
 - Until around July 2005, the number of votes is quite low (smaller bubbles) compared to the number of votes from July 2005 until January 2008 (bigger bubbles).
 Interesting!
 It suggests (again) that over time more and more votes were casted for Wikipedia elections.
-- Focusing on the week range, we are sure you did not miss out on the *little red bubble* that does not follow the overall trend in January 2007, corresponding to the number of votes recorded the week ending with December the 31st 2006.
-At first, it os no surprise, as one could expect that during the holiday season people tend to be away from the computer, spending time with their relatives.
+- Focusing on the week range, we are sure you did not miss out on the *little red bubble* that does not follow the overall trend in January 2007, corresponding to the number of votes recorded the week ending with December 31st 2006.
+At first, it is no surprise, as one could expect that during the holiday season people tend to be away from the computer, spending time with their relatives.
 Sadly, looking at the overall trend, we cannot decipher a decrease in the number of votes at the end of each year.
+Additionally, the average vote of this bubble is quite low compared to the one of the bubbles surrounding it, apparently the people that voted during the 2006 holiday season were not very cheerful during that period of the year, does that remind you of [anyone](https://en.wikipedia.org/wiki/How_the_Grinch_Stole_Christmas_(2000_film))?

 ***About the elections* (second plot):***
 What about the *large green bubble* ?
 It accounts for the near-thousand elections was were closed in the month of May 2007 -- encompassing two of our election-closure pics!